Convergence Analysis of a Viscosity Parameter Recovery Algorithm for the 2D Navier-Stokes Equations: Convergence Analysis

 \section{Convergence Analysis}

-The main goal of this section is to prove \cref{thm:converge}.
+The main goal of this section is to prove \cref{thm:converge} and \cref{thm:converge:second}.
 In preparation for this, we will reformulate the theorem with notation that will be convenient for its proof.
-In the process, we also motivate the main idea behind the formula \eqref{def:new:rep}.
+In the process, we also motivate the main idea behind the formulas \eqref{def:new:rep} and \eqref{def:mod:rep}.